bob134552/LeagueLore/README.md

 # League Lore.

+A website for users to find more information about champions in League of Legends.
+The site is designed for beginner players to get basic information on any champion in the game.
+There is an option for different languages to allow for a larger variety of users.

 # Demo

 ![Responsive-Mockup]()

-A live version of the site can be found [here](https://bob134552.github.io/).
+A live version of the site can be found [here](https://bob134552.github.io/leaguelore/).

 # UX